Ukraine call transcript shows Trump sought Biden probe, asked about DNC server – but made no mention of US aid

 The White House has maintained that they have nothing to hide and that there has been no wrongdoing.
 Their general position has been that it will make everything possible available to Congress or the public regarding Trump’s call and the complaint to the intelligence community’s inspector general.

-“The president must be held accountable,” Pelosi said, citing his alleged “betrayal of his oath of office, betrayal of our national security, and the betrayal of the integrity of our elections.”
+“The president must be held accountable,” Pelosi said Tuesday, citing his alleged “betrayal of his oath of office, betrayal of our national security, and the betrayal of the integrity of our elections.”

-Pelosi and Democrats also allege that the administration violated the law by not turning over a whistleblower complaint concerning Trump’s July call.

-Fox News’ Ed Henry, Jake Gibson, Kevin Corke and Brooke Singman contributed to this report.
+Fox News’ Ed Henry, Jake Gibson, Catherine Herridge, Kevin Corke and Brooke Singman contributed to this report.